 Although the serum has great ingredients that will tackle the signs of aging, it isn’t as “powerful” as it is made to sound.
 Granactive retinoid comes in a 90/10 mix of a solvent and Hydroxypinacolone Retinoate (HPR), so a 5% blend means you’re getting 0.5% of the actual retinoid.
 The “liposomal-encapsulated retinol blend” is also diluted, which means its not pure 1% retinol…so you’re getting a lower strength.
 This doesn’t mean that the product won’t work because even low-to-moderate doses of retinol and retinoids can still have a great impact on your skin; it’s just that “high dose” claim that’s a little misleading.

 HPR is a new retinol derivative with very little research indicating that it can bind directly to skin’s retinoid receptors, thereby enhancing cell production and improved cell turnover.
 This in turn helps renew skin plumpness, elasticity, hydration and restore skin’s thickness to provide a radiant and youthful look.

-All in all, it is a great product, but if you already use higher doses of retinol or Retin-A, it doesn’t make sense to switch to this.
+All in all, it is a good product, but if you already use higher doses of retinol or Retin-A, switching to this is unnecessary.

 Photo Credit: Mr Whaff